 5. If you study abroad, you will fall in love.

 No, I’m not talking about falling for a hunky guy named Paolo riding around on his Vespa and having your first kiss in front of the Trevi Fountain at night.
 I’m talking about falling head over heels, irrevocably, inexplicably in love with your temporary home.
 No matter where you are, what you’re studying or what other trips you take while abroad, you develop an indescribable longing to stay in your home city forever.
 So naturally, you will absolutely have to go back someday!

-This post was contributed by Emma James, who studied abroad with AIFS in Rome, Italy.
+This post about what happens to you when you study abroad was contributed by Emma James, who studied with AIFS in Rome, Italy.